-The same shape reappears lower down once in red and once in light gray.
+PLATE 3 - 27: We note here two contiguous yellow planes of rectangular proportions verging on squares.
+The same proportion reappears lower down once in red and once in light gray.
 On the right, a large blue area proves to be the sum of the initial module repeated twice vertically.
-Lower down we have three rectangles - one yellow, one black, and one dark gray - presenting proportions that are half the initial module.
+Lower down we have three rectangles one yellow, one black, and one dark gray - presenting proportions that are half the initial module.
 Though different both in color and in size, these planes are based on the same parameter.
 Each is an expansion or contraction, either vertical or horizontal, of a pre-established unit of measurement.
 As in 25 a proportional development of space returns here.
 Now, however, it is only a part of the composition that reflects this layout, unlike 26, where the whole of the space was based on the same unit of measurement.
 In 27 the planes close to the edges of the canvas suddenly assume anomalous proportions that are no longer related to the module.
 After a phase of greater constancy to be observed in the central area, everything changes unpredictably.
 This is clearly evident in the planes to the sides and in the upper section of the canvas but not so definite in those lower down (one gray and one blue), which appear at first sight to reflect the basic parameter.
 Closer examination shows, however, that the two planes are slightly less developed in height than those corresponding to the basic module.
 Moreover, the lines stop short before the bottom edge of the canvas, which makes the two planes less sharply defined than those above.